patelsamirj111/decolyzer/README.md

     :param fromip: remote host ip to fetch the file from
     :param username: username to log into remote host
     :param password: password to log into remote host
-    :param port: remote host port to connect to
+    :param port: remote host port to connect to (default is: 28888)
     :param from_path: file to be copied from remote host
     :param destination_path: file to be copied to this path
     :param change_file_permission: if file requires a permission change to copy it to local machine